Photo by Brian Addison. Graphics by Baktaash Sorkhabi.

 Following our successful inaugural event, we will continue hosting these face-to-face conversations that invite some of the nation’s leading experts on complex topics to talk to Long Beach one-on-one.

 Our talk on affordable housing will precede future talks on homelessness, gentrification, urban design, and urban planning, each kicking off monthly thereafter.

-On Thursday, January 11, we will welcome affordable housing expert and UCLA professor Michael Lens and affordable housing builder Michael Massie of Jamboree Housing to the Art Theatre (2025 E. 4th St.) as they join Long Beach’s own Jan Van Dijs on a discussion that will examine California’s housing crisis paired with a look at how development is shaping where housing goes and who gets it.
+On Thursday, January 11, we will welcome affordable housing expert and UCLA professor Michael Lens, affordable housing builder Michael Massie of Jamboree Housing, and City of Santa Ana’s Housing Division Manager Judson Brown to the Art Theatre (2025 E. 4th St.) as they join Long Beach’s own Jan Van Dijs on a discussion that will examine California’s housing crisis paired with a look at how development is shaping where housing goes and who gets it.

 Lens has noticed a large and growing body of research shows that neighborhoods matter for several life outcomes including economic mobility, education, and safety—research he has directly contributed to.
 For many reasons, positive neighborhood attributes remain unattainable for low-income households in many U.S. metropolitan areas.

 Lens’ work fulfills gaps in the literature that evaluates the potential for housing policy to reduce this separation by focusing on neighborhood safety and access to jobs.
 This research contributes to this literature in both conceptual and empirical ways.
 Specifically, this research 1) measures the neighborhood conditions of families that receive housing subsidies; 2) analyzes the potential interactions of crime with subsidized housing and commercial development; 3) identifies how residential location affects employment outcomes; and 4) improves how scholars and policy makers measure neighborhood opportunity for low-income households.